cbrdev28/rb-contree-server/docs/Runbook.md

 _From there I'm making a simple `Tutorial` object in the database and adding some query and mutation for it_ _And I removed [sorbet](https://sorbet.org)_

+## Get back on track!

+This project has been on hold for a while and this chapter is me getting back on track.

+When Greg was around we implemented a proof of concept to play parite by using a version of this server, here is the pull request: https://github.com/cbrdev28/rb-contree-server/pull/16

+The next goal is to support a proper implementation for authentication and queries which required valid credentials.